 With the COVID-19 national emergency limiting many people’s ability to work, you might be among the millions of people who suddenly find themselves unemployed or underemployed.
 Scammers might offer you a job that pays a lot for a small amount of work that you can do from home.

 If you respond, the scammer might ask you to send a small amount of money for training or special equipment.
 Or the scammer could ask for your bank account information to directly deposit your pay.
-But instead of giving you a job, the con artist takes your money or the information you provided and uses it to take whatever money you do have left or steal your identity.
+But instead of giving you a job, the con artist takes your money or the information you provided and uses it to take whatever money you have left or steal your identity.

 Charity scams are common, especially when a major event like a natural disaster (such as a pandemic) happens.
 Before donating to a charity online, check with the Better Business Bureau to find out if the charity is real and trustworthy.
-You can also look to see if a charity is tax-exempt at the IRS website; donations to these charities might be tax-deductible.
+You can also see if a charity is tax-exempt at the IRS website; donations to these charities might be tax-deductible.
 Also, be sure to follow the instructions to donate on the company's official website—not information you got in an unsolicited phone call or email.

 A scammer might offer you debt relief services, like debt consolidation, debt settlement assistance, or a debt management plan.
-But, in many cases, for-profit companies selling these kinds of services are swindlers who provide little or no help after you've paid them.
+But, in many cases, for-profit companies selling these kinds of services are fraudsters who provide little or no help after you've paid them.
 Even if a debt relief company does try to help you, you'll have to pay a lot for something that you could do yourself or would be better off paying to an attorney or respectable credit counseling company, like the National Foundation for Credit Counseling (NFCC).

 Foreclosure rescue companies often send emails or letters (though they might call or text, too) that promise to save your home from foreclosure.
 The communication will probably say something like "Stop Foreclosure Now," "Get a Loan Modification," or "Save Your Home From Creditors."
 If you’re behind on your mortgage payments, these letters might sound like a lifeline.